Rideshare driving is a great way to get a leg-up and make some extra cash, but it is not a good place to get stuck without coverage.

 If you are driving for a delivery app service, it’s important that you take some time to check out your company car insurance policy to find out exactly what you are covered for and what isn’t covered.

-It is also crucial to know whether you actually have company insurance in the first place.
-Some delivery app providers like Instacart and Grubhub don’t provide any company insurance on your vehicle, but will require you to take out your policy.
+It is also crucial to know whether you actually have company insurance or not in the first place.
+Some delivery app providers like Instacart and Grubhub don’t provide any company insurance on your vehicle, but will require you to take out a policy.
 Meanwhile, other providers like DoorDash will offer limited company liability insurance, but you won’t always be covered when on the job.

 The schematic for delivery app companies that do offer limited company insurance usually looks something like this.